higersky/motd-templater/README.md

 ## Usage

-The program parse a template file and generate the motd message for you.
+The program parses a template file and generates the motd message for you.
 You can call it in motd scripts, e.g. `/etc/update-motd.d/01-sysinfo`

 ```bash
 $ motd-templater